vish8426/profitCalculator/ReadMe.md

 # profitCalculator

 ## Problem Description
-The **121.
-Best Time to Buy and Sell Stock** problem involves determining the maximum profit that can be achieved by buying and selling a single stock within a given period.
-The input is an array `prices`, where `prices[i]` represents the stock price on the ith day.
+The **Best Time to Buy and Sell Stock** problem involves determining the maximum profit that can be achieved by buying and selling a single stock within a given period.
+The input is an array `prices`, where `prices[i]` represents the stock price on the **ith** day.
 The objective is to buy the stock on one day and sell it on a future day to maximize profit.
 If no profitable transaction is possible, the function should return `0`.

 ### Example 1
 **Input:**